 3. Eat More Healthy Fats

 Increased intake of healthy fats, like walnuts and avocados, have been shown to have a positive impact on male fertility.
-Plus, a 2010 study found that infertile men often have lower concentrations of omega-3 FAs in their sperm than fertile men.

 What should a man eat to increase his sperm count?
 The fertility diet that has been shown to improve female fertility outcomes is also perfect for men.
 The Keto diet is also thought to help to increase sperm count because of the high fat content.